ncbi/blast-gcp/RUNNING_PIPELINE.md

 # Shutdown your cluster
 **All data not stored in a Google Cloud Storage bucket will be lost.**
+**DATA LOSS WARNING: Cluster filesystems, including /home and HDFS, are not persistent, and clusters automatically terminate after 8 hours. **

 ```console
 In the spark (application terminal : exit
 gcloud dataproc --region us-east4 clusters list